YousefiLab/MDCA/Switching Dynamic/ReadMe.md

 ## Implementation
 To get similar results, you can run provided code.
-After running the main code, you will obtain the same result that we provide in figure 1 and figure 2.
+After running the main code, you will obtain the same result that we provide in figure 1.